mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/lojaintegrada.en.md

     ![Installing Mercado Pago - Loja Integrada](/images/lojaintegrada/lojaintegrada-connect-1.gif)

-And that’s it!
+Done!
 Mercado Pago is installed on your site and you can start charging.

 > NOTE
 >